 Given the current government’s approach to SSCCs it is difficult to ascertain what the current strategy around them is and how they are being utilised.
 Nevertheless, it is important for the SSCCs to have opportunities and ways of linking with local schools and early education providers as these provide universal services, but may be unaware of the opportunities for the parents and families they work with.

+SSCCs can also act as a hub and focus for all local support services for young children and their families and promote collaborative, joined up working between professionals and practitioners, breaking down the cultural barriers between different work streams such as education health and social care.
 An important feature of SSCCs has been inclusion of parent and child 'voice' and involvement in strategic decision making, as well as outreach / community involvement work such as getting more dads involved.

 TACTYC recommends reopening SSCCs which have been closed, and re-establishing universal offer and entitlement.
 Given the evidence about the importance of graduate leaders of learning in promoting positive outcomes for children, we also recommend re-establishing Qualified Teacher requirement for each centre.